-Day 1: We will take an early morning, 45 minute, scenic flight to the launch site at Sand Wash.
-If you feel like stretching your legs, you can take a short downhill hike from the mesa to the river; otherwise we can transport you in our vehicle.
+Day 1: We will reconvene early in the morning at the airport in Green River and take a scenic 40-minute flight to the launch site at Sand Wash.
+We’ll land on a mesa above the river and take a short downhill hike to our rafts at the boat ramp.
 After a thorough safety briefing and trip orientation, we will launch and begin our adventure down the Green.
 The first day has no rapids, giving us time to get accustomed to our boats and ease into the rhythm of the trip.

 Days 2 – 5: A typical day on the Green starts with coffee and a hearty breakfast before we pack our bags and load on to the boats.
 We will float an average of 12 – 18 miles, (4 – 5 hours), each day, stopping for a picnic lunch and perhaps to take a short hike or look at an historical site.
 The canyon contains extensive petroglyphs and a couple of abandoned ranches and was a favored hideout for Butch Cassidy’s Wild Bunch; there are plenty of places to explore.
 The rapids build in frequency and difficulty as we head downstream, with the biggest rapids coming on days 4 and 5.
 Camp will be made in the late afternoon with early evening available for hiking, swimming or relaxing.

 Day 6: Our last day on the Green will bring us slowly back into civilization.
-We’ll run some rapids in the morning and then have lunch before an early afternoon take-out at Swaysey’s Boat Ramp and a short van ride back to the River Terrace Motel in Green River.
+We’ll run some rapids in the morning and then have lunch before an early afternoon take-out at Swaysey’s Boat Ramp and a short van ride back to our vehicles at the Green River airport

 Oar rafts are 18 feet long, carry all of the overnight gear and up to 5 guests.
 They are rowed by a guide using oars attached to a metal frame.
 You ride in the front, hang on through the rapids and relax in the calm stretches.